About Us

 When connecting with clients, Kelsey cultivates a warm and calm environment that encourages honesty and vulnerability.
 She has a presence that leads others to her when they need support – whether this be for clients experiencing stress in school, athletes with high anxiety, those making important decisions about college, or clients going through the process of exploring their identity.
 Kelsey has a natural ability to connect with and hold a space for her clients no matter the challenges they may be facing.
 She works restoratively with her clients to manage big emotions and improve executive functioning skills.
 Kelsey empowers clients to discover their own resiliency, gain insights into themselves, their relationships, and feel comfortable enough to explore their needs, worries, and strengths.
 She has this special way of asking just the right questions to get any child, teenager, emerging adult, or parent to experience their lightbulb moment.

-Lauren Widaman, MSW
+Lauren Widaman, MSW, LSW

 (she/her/hers)